shadforth/react-pokedex/README.md

 A Pokédex built with React.

-The goal of this project is to build on my knowledge of React, and learn more about Progressive Web Applications, performance, accessibility, and SEO.
+The goal of this project is to build on my knowledge of React and focus on progressive web applications, performance, accessibility, and SEO.

 This is an extension on my previous [Vue Pokédex](https://github.com/shadforth/vue-pokedex), where the goal was to understand and use a JavaScript framework.